1. To become an approved foster home, you must complete a foster screening form. Once it is received by our team, an interview will be scheduled.

 2. Once your application has been approved and a dog has been identified by our team, a meet and greet at a neutral location will be arranged.
 All dogs residing in your home must be present.

 4. At some point you may have to take the dog to the vet.
-All of our dogs are seen at West Trenton Animal Hospital, or at Newtown Vet Hospital.
-If you cannot make arrangements to have the dog seen at those vets, we may be able to make other arrangements with another facility or provide transportation.
+If you cannot make arrangements to have the dog seen at one of our vet partners, we may be able to make other arrangements with another facility or provide transportation.
 TAR will cover the cost of all medical treatments.
 You must notify us BEFORE any appointments are made.

 5. While fostering, you are expected to provide food, shelter, exercise, training, and socialization until the dog is adopted.
 We will provide you with food or cover the cost of food up to $30 per month for up to six months.